– OR –

 - C.I.
 Fluorescent Brightener 71 is an optical brightener, which is added to laundry detergents to help whiten and brighten fabrics, making them look especially clean.
 These are also known as fluorescent whitening agents.
 Such compounds absorb invisible ultraviolet light and re-emit light in the visible range (often with a bluish or reddish hue).

 - C.I.
 Pigment Blue 29 (77007)

 - C.I.
-Pigment Blue 29 is a colourant (dye or pigment) added to cleaning products to improve aesthetic appeal, or to act as a tracer (for example in certain toilet bowl cleaners, blue colouration indicates that the product is working).
+Pigment Blue 29 is a colorant (dye or pigment) added to cleaning products to improve aesthetic appeal, or to act as a tracer (for example in certain toilet bowl cleaners, blue coloration indicates that the product is working).
 They can be made from both synthetic and natural materials.